kwitophurr/kwitophurr.github.io/_posts/2017-06-01-Election-Neural-Net.markdown

 What I'm doing is looking for _inconsistencies_ in the data, by assuming that any vote-meddling would have been confined to a handful of places.
 You can think about the colored areas in Figure 3 as places where Clinton and Trump outperformed their expectation given the results in the rest of the country.

 {% include image.html url="https://christian-johnson.github.io/election-neural-net/plots/vote_residmap.jpg" description="Figure 3: Deviations from the neural net model across the country.
 The colors are scaled such that a county that voted as expected is white, while counties that voted more than expected for Trump or Hillary are colored red and blue, respectively.
-As expected, counties in the West tend to exhibit stronger fluctuations due to their low population.
 Click on the image to download a high-resolution version." highres="https://christian-johnson.github.io/election-neural-net/plots/vote_residmap.tiff?raw=true" %}

 It isn't surprising to see collective state-to-state differences in the residuals, because the counties in a given state were all treated as "test" data simultaneously.